mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Resources for Wigs and Hairpieces http://patiented.herokuapp.com/articles/wig-and-hairpiece-resources

+Returning Home After Your Autologous Transplant

-Please feel free to suggest any other resources that should come along with the Outpatient BMT Guide.
+<p class="outstanding">Please feel free to suggest any other resources that should come along with the Outpatient BMT Guide. </p>